 Cricket Betting Odds

-22Bet’s very brave in that it claims if it doesn’t have a market for a sport or event on its site, then it doesn’t exist.
+22Bet’s very brave in that it claims if it covers every event available.
 So often we find that we want to place a bet on an event and a bookmaker doesn’t cover it, which can be frustrating.

 This makes them a go-to bookmaker for cricket betting in India, which is easily located on the front page’s carousel.
 Being cricket fans, we obviously like to see it promoted more heavily, though.
 However, it only took us a few seconds to navigate to the cricket options.